ceph/ceph/doc/start/introduction_to_clustered_storage.rst

 the cluster for the purposes of providing data storage services; not connected via a network; powered off; or, suffering from a malfunction.

-Ceph provides a light-weight monitor process to address faults in the OSD clusters as they arise.
+Ceph provides a lightweight monitor process to address faults in the OSD clusters as they arise.
 Like OSDs, monitors should be replicated in large-scale systems so that if one monitor crashes, another monitor can serve in its place.
 When the Ceph storage cluster employs multiple monitors, the monitors may get out of sync and have different versions of the cluster map.
 Ceph utilizes an algorithm to resolve disparities among versions of the cluster map.